AmpersandJS/ampersand-view-conventions/README.md

 // if there are no additional required arguments, you can just pass in
 // the constructor
-viewCompliance(test, YourView);
+viewCompliance.view(test, YourView);

 // if there's additional arguments required to instantiate your view
 // pass those in too.
 This is just minimal amount required to be able
-// to instantiate an instance of your view. viewCompliance(test, YourView, {some: 'option object'});
+// to instantiate an instance of your view. viewCompliance.view(test, YourView, {some: 'option object'});

 // your other tests
 test('something', function (t) {